yandex/porto/porto.md

 counter: unlinked volume will be destroyed automatically.
 By default volume is linked to the container that created it: "self", "/" for host.

+Each link might define target path for exposing volume inside container when it stats.
+This path also works as alias for volume path for requests from container.

 By default volume unlink calls lazy **umount(2)** with flag MNT\_DETACH, strict unlink calls normal umount and fails if some files are opened.